2020 tied for warmest year on record

 A NASA analysis, announced today (January 14, 2021), says that 2020 was Earth’s hottest year since modern record-keeping began 140 years ago, effectively tying 2016, the previous record-holder.
 A separate, independent analysis by NOAA concluded that 2020 was the second-warmest year in their record, just behind 2016.

-Overall, Earth’s average temperature has risen more than 2 degrees Fahrenheit since the 1880s.
+Overall, Earth’s average temperature has risen more than 2 degrees Fahrenheit (1.1 degrees Celsius) since the 1880s.
 The world’s seven warmest years have all occurred since 2014, with 10 of the warmest years occurring since 2005.

 Scientist say that temperatures are increasing due to human activities, specifically emissions of greenhouse gases, such as carbon dioxide and methane.